-Dr. Daniel Elskens' specialty is neurosurgery.
-Dr. Elskens has received a 4.0 out of 5 star rating by his patients.
-His areas of expertise include brain aneurysm, spinal pain, and bloodless medicine/transfusion-free surgery.
-He is affiliated with Port Huron Hospital, McLaren Health Care, and Beaumont Hospitals.
-He honors several insurance carriers, including Cofinity, Blue Cross/Blue Shield, and Aetna.
-Dr. Elskens studied medicine at the University of Michigan Medical School.
-He trained at Henry Ford Hospital for residency.
+Dr. Daniel Elskens is a spine surgery and neurosurgery specialist.
+He is rated highly by his patients.
+Dr. Elskens is especially interested in brain aneurysm, spinal pain, and bloodless medicine/transfusion-free surgery.
+His professional affiliations include Port Huron Hospital, McLaren Health Care, and Beaumont Hospitals.
+Cofinity, Blue Cross/Blue Shield, and Aetna are among the insurance carriers that Dr. Elskens accepts.
+After completing medical school at the University of Michigan Medical School, he performed his residency at Henry Ford Hospital.

-Clinical interests: Spine, Back & Neck Pain, Accepts patients who refuse blood/biproducts, Back, Neck, Brain, Back and ...
+Clinical interests: Spine, Back & Neck Pain, Nurologic surgery of the back, neck and brain, Accepts patients who refuse ...
 (Read more)

 Clinical interests: Back and Neck Surgery, Accepts patients who refuse blood/biproducts, Minimally Invasive Surgery, ...
 (Read more)

-Dr. Peter Grain is a specialist in neurosurgery.
+Dr. Peter Grain specializes in neurosurgery.
+After completing medical school at Stanford University School of Medicine, he performed his residency at a hospital affiliated with Northwestern University.
 Patient reviews placed him at an average of 3.0 stars out of 5.
-Dr. Grain honors Medicaid and Medicare insurance.
-He graduated from Stanford University School of Medicine and then he performed his residency at a hospital affiliated with Northwestern University.
-His professional affiliations include Port Huron Hospital, Doctors' Hospital of Michigan, and Saint Joseph Mercy Health System.
+Dr. Grain is in-network for Medicaid and Medicare insurance.
+He is affiliated with Port Huron Hospital, Doctors' Hospital of Michigan, and Saint Joseph Mercy Health System.

 - Traumatic brain injuries

 - Spinal cord injuries